Tips on How to Find Qualified Daycare Employees your Business

 How to Interview Potential Teachers for Your Childcare Business

-The interview process needs not be intimidating as to push away potentially good teachers.
+The interview process needs not be intimidating to push away potentially good teachers.
 All the same, you can use the following simple techniques:

-- Have your selection team interview the narrowed down list.
+- Have your selection team interview the narrowed-down list.

 Conducting Proper Employee Orientation